Skip banner and navigation tools.

 Dynamic binning

-When the count rate changes from 1, by some factor (the rate factor), X changes by some other factor (the bin factor).
+When the count-rate is 1 ct/sec, X counts are needed to fulfill criteron #1.
+When the count rate changes from 1 ct/sec by some factor (the rate factor), X changes by some other factor (the bin factor).
 The default values for these factors are 10 and 1.5 respectively, thus an order-of-magnitude change in count rate produces a factor of 1.5 change in bin size.
 This is done discretely rather than continuously, so if X=20 then where the count rate lies in the range 1-9.99 cps a bin must contain at least 20 counts.
 However, when the count rate is 10-99.99 cps, there must be 30 counts for a bin to be full.
-At lower rates of 0.1-0.99 cps, only 13 (=20/1.5) counts are needed to complete a bin, although this is rounded to 15: no matter how low the count rate goes, a bin will always need at least 15 counts, to ensure that using Gaussian methods to propagate errors statistics is valid.
+At lower rates of 0.1-0.99 cps, only 13 (=20/1.5) counts are needed to complete a bin.

 Rate/Bin factor